OpenZeppelin/ethernaut/.github/ISSUE_TEMPLATE/New-Network-Support.md

 And after all the above checks are passed...
 - [ ] You have transferred the ownership of the `Ethernaut.sol` contract to the OpenZeppeling account (`0x09902A56d04a9446601a0d451E07459dC5aF0820`) by running `window.transferOwnerShip(0x09902A56d04a9446601a0d451E07459dC5aF0820)` in the browser console.

+That's it!
+Now you can submit this issue :D

+# To raise a Pull Request for this Issue

 Take note of the following things before you start.
 Because you will need them further while preparing the PR.
 - [ ] A short `name` of the network.
 For example: goerli-optimism, mumbai-polygon, sepolia, etc.
 - [ ] An `ALL_CAPS_NAME` for internal code.
 This is mostly the capitalised form of the above name with hyphens replaced by underscores.